reidmv/dellemc-powerstore/README.md

 Dell EMC PowerStore is a next-generation midrange data storage solution targeted at customers who are looking for value, flexibility, and simplicity.
 PowerStore provides our customers with data-centric, intelligent, and adaptable infrastructure that supports both traditional and modern workloads.

 The `dellemc-powerstore` Puppet module allows you to configure and deploy the PowerStore appliance using Puppet Bolt.
-To that end it offers types and providers, tasks and plans.
+To that end it offers resource types, tasks and plans.

 ## License